 In this course, we explore the historic and contemporary approaches to Islam and Muslim Experiences and are introduced into a variety of topics that include identity and cultural politics, Quranic Hermeneutics, Sufism, nationalism, as well as Islamism.
 We also examine contemporary scholarship to analyze major debates in contemporary Islamic thought and practice, such as interaction of tradition and modernity, the relationship between the individual and community, and the construction of gender norms.

-This course exposes participants to major issues in the academic interpretation of Asian religions and cultures.
-By engaging with methods and theories for the study of Asian religions, culture, literature, history, and society, participants develop an understanding of the history of fields of Asian studies, investigate critical methods applied to Asian sources, and engage with contemporary debates.
-Readings address mutual encounters between outside interpreters of Asian religious cultures and dynamic responses from within, elucidate possibilities and limitations of cross-cultural dialogue, and challenge deeply embedded ideological biases and constructions of alterity.
-Themes and topics include re-evaluation of Orientalism, assessment of universalist assumptions of the ‘World Religions’ model, and alternative approaches to Asian religions, literary cultures and history in current scholarship.
+This seminar exposes participants to major issues in the academic interpretation of Asian religions and cultures.
+By engaging with methods and theories for the study of Asian religions, culture, literature, history and society, participants develop an understanding of the history of fields of Asian studies, investigate critical methods applied to Asian sources, and engage with contemporary debates.

-This course has been designed to focus on the narratives of and about structural and direct violence.
-The stories and silences of perpetrators and victims of violence are explored, as well as the role that narrations of violence may play, for example, as propaganda in times of war, or as evidence in war crimes tribunals.
+This course is focuses on the narratives of and about structural and direct violence.
+The stories and silences of perpetrators and victims of violence are explored, as well as the role that narrations of violence may play, for example, as propaganda in times of war, or as evidence in war crime tribunals.

-The course addresses the delicate balance between dialogical understanding and the quest for critical objectivity in intercultural encounters.
-Questions addressed include: Does dialogue require understanding the Other in the Other’s own terms, or that we understand the Other as best as we can given our prejudices and biases?
+This course addresses the delicate balance between dialogical understanding and the quest for critical objectivity in intercultural encounters.
+Questions addressed include: Does dialogue requires understanding an Other in the Other's own terms, or that we understand the Other as best we can given our prejudices and biases?
 How do we define the Age of Terror?
 Is dialogue possible with extremists?